davidobrien1985/davidobrien1985.github.io/blog/_posts/2016-01-25-ansible-test-lab-30-minutes.md

 Now you can start using Ansible.
 You will probably want to start adding more machines into your Vagrantfile to make sure that you will actually have an environment to test in.
 This is really easy.
 My test environment consists of the Ansible master server, an Ubuntu Ansible node and a Windows Server 2012 R2 Ansible node.

-When I&#8217;m done I just call the following code and my environment is gone.
+When I'm done I just call the following code and my environment is gone.
 No worries, because all my config and code is in source control anyways and gets automatically pulled in into each new environment I provision with Vagrant.

 <div id="wpshdo_44" class="wp-synhighlighter-outer">
   <div id="wpshdt_44" class="wp-synhighlighter-expanded">